 Even once a child is potty independent, he will still need to be prompted to use the toilet at times.
 For example, many children are reminded to use the bathroom before leaving the house.

-An "EC graduate" is a child who practiced EC and is now consistently asking to go to the bathroom or taking herself and things are smooth sailing.
+An "EC graduate" is a child who practiced EC and is now consistently asking to go to the bathroom or taking himself and things are smooth sailing.

 The main distinguishing feature between practicing elimination communication and EC graduation is that during EC the caregiver is often initiating and doing most of the work.
 After graduation, the child is often initiating and can do most steps himself, although he may require help with certain things like manipulating clothing.
 I think within the EC circles, there are many different interpretations of what counts as becoming an "EC graduate".

-Now hopefully we are all on the same page as we use this elimination communication lingo to dive into more details about how to do EC.
+Now hopefully we are all on the same page as we use this elimination communication lingo to dive into more details about how to practice EC.

 Would you like to receive tips on practicing EC and early potty training?